best dye for human hair wigs

 Once you have your dye mixed and ready, it's time to start applying it to the wig.
 Begin by sectioning the wig into manageable parts using clips or ties.
 This will help you apply the dye evenly and ensure thorough coverage.

-Using your brush, start applying the dye from the top of the wig, working your way down to the ends.
+Using your brush, start applying the dye color from the top of the wig, working your way down to the ends.
 Make sure to saturate each section evenly, avoiding any patchy areas.
 Be gentle yet thorough in your application to achieve a flawless and professional-looking finish.

 Process and then rinse

 After applying the dye evenly to the entire wig, let it process according to the dye manufacturer's instructions.
 This step is crucial for the color to develop fully and bond with the hair fibers.
+It is also advisable to do a strand test to ensure the desired color outcome before applying it to the whole wig.

 Once the processing time is complete, rinse the wig with lukewarm water until the water runs clear.
 Follow up with a deep conditioner to restore moisture and keep the hair looking vibrant and healthy.